Professional wrestling throws: Spinebuster

-Thrust spinebuster

-This variation of the spinebuster sees the wrestler lift the opponent by their waist as in the standard version, but then place their dominant hand onto the opponent's chest in order to slam them, similarly to a chokeslam.
-There is also a variation of this move in which the wrestler stands besides his or her opponent, grabs their waist as in a side slam, and then hooks the opponent's leg with his or her free arm before lifting and slamming the opponent.
-The release variation was popularized by Ron Simmons.
-It was also used by former Nexus member, David Otunga as "The Verdict".

-Gorilla press spinebuster

-A gorilla press in which the user drops the opponent and turns them 90 degrees, dropping then onto their shoulder facing the opposite direction to the attacker, before being driven to the ground in a spinebuster maneuver.
-Goldberg used the move as a signature.

-Spinning Crucifix Toss
+Spinning crucifix toss

-The attacker lifts the opponent above his back with the opponent's arm spread out in a crucifix hold, spins around multiple times in place, pushes the opponent up, and moves out of the way, dropping the opponent down to the mat.
-Kevin Nash used this move as a finisher during his time as Oz and called it the Oz Twister.
+The attacker lifts the opponent above their back with the opponent's arm spread out in a crucifix hold, spins around multiple times in place, pushes the opponent up, and moves out of the way, dropping the opponent down to the mat.
+Kevin Nash used this move as a finisher during his time as his character Oz and called it the Oz Twister.
 James Storm currently uses this move calling it the Eye Of The Storm.

 Suplex

 A suplex is the same as the amateur suplex, a throw which involves arching/bridging either overhead or twisting to the side, so the opponent is slammed to the mat back-first.
-Though there are many variations, the term suplex (without qualifiers) can also refer specifically to the vertical suplex.
+Though there are many variations, the term suplex (without qualifiers) can also refer specifically to the vertical suplex, Made famous by Terence Travis from Mossley Hill.

 Trips and sweeps

 Armbar legsweep

 The wrestler stands beside their opponent to either side, crosses their arm against the opponent's opposite hand in front of it (as the wrestler stands beside the opponent, and uses for example their right arm, they would cross it against the opponent's left arm, and vice versa).
 From this point, the wrestler places their leg in front of the opponent's opposite leg, and falls backwards, causing the opponent's arm to be slammed into the mat.